 Assessing damage caused by extreme wind events

 After severe tornadoes, large tornado outbreaks, or hurricanes, FEMA may send a Mitigation Assessment Team (MAT) to assess the performance of affected buildings and develop recommendations for reducing injuries and loss of life following future events.
 Recommendations and findings have helped inform FEMA safe room guidance over the years.
 MATs are composed of subject matter experts and professionals from government agencies and private firms, including structural engineers, wind engineers, architects, building code officials and emergency planners.
-More information, as well as publications, can be found at on the Mitigation Assistant Team webpage.
+More information, as well as publications, can be found on the Mitigation Assessment Team webpage.

 Answering questions from the public, industry, and government

 FEMA hosts the Safe Room Helpline, responding to inquiries concerning FEMA’s safe room publications and guidance.
 Inquiries can be sent to Saferoom@fema.dhs.gov or made by calling 866-927-2104.